 Nevertheless, the world risk index has listed Iran as the 62nd safest country in the world in terms of natural hazards risk among 173 countries.

-However, Iran is a seismically, active country.
-This means, every day a lot of earthquakes happen, but they’re so minor that we don’t feel any of them.
+However, Iran is a seismically active country.
+This means that every day, many earthquakes happen, but they’re so minor that we don’t feel any of them.

 Also, rainfall in Iran is highly seasonal.
-And floods a rare thing in Iran.
+And floods are a rare thing in Iran.

 In conclusion, there’s no need to worry when it comes to natural disasters.
 All of the hotels and hostels are built in a modern way, immune to earthquakes and floods if they happen.
 But of course, we know that the possibility of those happening is very low.

 Kidnapping and Terrorism

 Is Iran safe in terms of kidnapping and terrorism?
 Kidnapping and terror-related crimes are extremely rare in Iran.
-According to the 2016 global terrorism index, Iran is ahead of America, UK, and France.
+According to the 2016 global terrorism index, Iran is ahead of America, the UK, and France.
 And is ranked the same as Sweden, Norway, and Canada.
 The image below shows the 20 most fatal terrorist attacks of 2015.
 As you can see, Iran is clear.

 In short, you don’t need to worry about kidnapping or terrorism in Iran at all.
-You can see seven-year-old kids playing in the streets or riding their bikes to their friend’s house.
+You can see seven-year-old kids playing in the streets or riding their bikes to their friend’s houses.
 This just shows how much parents trust the safety of the streets.

 Another question you might be asking yourself is: Is Iran safe for American tourists?
-Yes! hospitality of Iranian people is so famous and how nice they are.
+Yes! the hospitality of Iranian people is so famous, and Iranians try to be extra nice to foreigners.
 We even have a saying that goes like this: Guests are God’s beloveds.
-It doesn’t matter what the governments’ relationship with each other is; people will always greet tourists with open arms regardless of their nationality.
+It doesn’t matter what the government’s relationship with each other is; people will always greet tourists with open arms regardless of their nationality.
 Also, contrary to popular belief, it is not illegal to travel to Iran as an American.
 Clint Johnston from triphackr has written an awesome article on traveling to Iran as an American.
 You can also check that out.

 Which Foods are Safe to Eat in Iran?